 Don’t worry, that sounds scarier than it is.
-Shin splints shouldn’t be causing you any permanent damage.
-(Unless you make it worse by continuing to push through the pain.)
-But they sure do hurt, and they can keep you from doing the things you love.
+Shin splints shouldn’t cause any permanent damage (unless you make it worse by continuing to push through the pain) but they sure do hurt, and they can keep you from doing the things you love.

-Since shin splints are a direct result of inflammation, it leads us to take a look at what tends to cause that inflammation.
+Since shin splints are a direct result of inflammation, it pays to ask, "what causes that inflammation?"

 The major culprit is just plain overuse.
 If you put too much strain on a muscle that isn’t quite strong enough to handle it, it’s going to cause some swelling and inflammation.

 For example, if you’re a cross country runner and you take the winter off, and then jump straight into a high intensity or long distance run in the spring without building your endurance back up, you may experience the pain of shin splints.